awslabs/sockeye/README.md

 If you are interested in collaborating or have any questions, please submit a pull request or issue.
 You can also send questions to *sockeye-dev-at-amazon-dot-com*.

+Recent developments and changes are tracked in our [changelog](https://github.com/awslabs/sockeye/blob/master/CHANGELOG.md).

 ## Dependencies